srkyaganti/gnosis-safe-price-api/README.md

 ### Testing
 * via [Postman](https://www.postman.com/)
   * import the [collection](https://www.getpostman.com/collections/986c01618f3a6c09158a)
-  * Use the `usd-price-fetch` API by passign the required addresses
+  * Use the `usd-price-fetch` API by passing the required addresses

 * via [cURL](https://curl.se/)
 ```